afzl-wtu/firedm/README.md

 You can follow [this](https://pypi.org/project/FireDM/2022.2.5/).

 # For Windows:
 You can also install it on Windows from following Linux tutorial.
 But I am providing you fully working portable version of FireDM 2022.2.5 because again FireDM 2022.4.14 does not work here too.
-So simply download it by cloning my repository and then extracting it in your desired location.
+So simply download it [here](https://github.com/afzl-wtu/firedm/releases/download/firedm/FireDM.full.for.Windows.64.bit.7z) and then extracting it in your desired location. and Do not forget to use a good file extracter like [7zip](https://www.7-zip.org/).

+For any issue feel free to create issue or PR.